hgwood/fanfaron/README.md

 ## Swagger 2.0 Specification Support

-Fanfaron is able to deserialize all fields of all objects defined in the Swagger 2.0 specification, with the following
+Fanfaron is able to deserialize all fields of all objects defined in the Swagger 2.0 specification, without known limitation.
+Please open an issue if you detect any.
-limitations:
-- The `items` field of the [Schema Object](https://github.com/swagger-api/swagger-spec/blob/master/versions/2.0.md#schemaObject) can only be a schema (not an array of schemas).

 Furthermore, there is no kind of validation whatsoever, aside from very basic type correctness (see Type mapping).
 For example, while the specification says the value of the root `swagger` field "MUST be `"2.0"`", Fanfaron makes no such